magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-access-control-list-rule.md

 ### Restrict admin controllers

-We can restrict the access to admin controllers by setting the `ADMIN_RESOURCE` const.
+We can restrict the access to admin controllers by setting the `ADMIN_RESOURCE` constant.

 Add the following to your module's `Controller/Adminhtml/Create/Index.php` file: